bytesapart/wqu_capstone/CapstoneProject/README.md

     **conda install -c quantopian ta-lib**
 4. The program was developed on Windows 10.
-The code tends to be cross-platform, however this has not been tested on a Windows or Mac machine.
+The code tends to be cross-platform, however this has not been tested on a Linux or Mac machine.

 5. The program is launched by typing the following on the command line